Solar Panel Installation in New Jersey & Pennsylvania

 Frequently Asked Questions About Solar Installation

 A typical residential solar panel installation in Pennsylvania costs $14,000 to $28,000 before incentives.
-PA offers the 30% federal tax credit plus SREC income, reducing effective cost significantly.
+PA offers SREC income and net metering.
+The 30% federal residential solar tax credit expired on 31 December 2025 and no longer applies.

 Total project time runs 4 to 8 weeks in both NJ and PA.
 Site assessment takes 1 week, permit filing and approval 2–4 weeks, installation 1–3 days, and utility interconnection another 1–2 weeks.